nfdi4objects/n4o-graph-importer/README.md

 ## Usage

 This component can be used both as Docker image (recommended) and from sources (for development and testing).
+In both cases the importer is executed via individual command line scripts.

 Two Docker volumes (or local directories) are used: